Skip to main content

 One of the most frequently reported effects involves the musculoskeletal system.
 Many individuals experience joint pain, known as arthralgia, and muscle aches, or myalgia.
 This discomfort can range from mild stiffness to significant pain, affecting daily activities.
 The precise mechanism for this is complex, potentially involving estrogen’s role in inflammation, pain perception, and joint tissue integrity.

-Vasomotor symptoms, such as and night sweats, are also common, particularly in women, mimicking the experience of menopause.
+Vasomotor symptoms, such as hot flashes and night sweats, are also common, particularly in women, mimicking the experience of menopause.
 These occur because estrogen plays a role in thermoregulation, and its suppression can disrupt the body’s ability to maintain a stable core temperature.

 Other potential shifts include changes in lipid profiles, with some studies indicating alterations in cholesterol levels, and in women, symptoms such as vaginal dryness due to the thinning of vaginal tissues that rely on estrogen for health.